Benefits of Touchscreen Testing

-- Touchscreen-based tests are highly translational as they rely on the stimuli (images and locations on a computer screen) and actions (screen touches) similar to those used in human cognitive assessments, e.g., the Cambridge Neuropsychological Test Automated Battery (CANTAB).
+- The method is highly translational as it relies on the stimuli (images and locations on a computer screen) and actions (screen touches) similar to those used in human cognitive assessments, e.g., the Cambridge Neuropsychological Test Automated Battery (CANTAB).

-- These tests can measure a variety of neuropsychological constructs, some of which are rarely addressed in non-touchscreen tasks (e.g., cognitive flexibility, vigilance and response inhibition).
+- These tests can measure multiple neuropsychological endpoints including cognitive decline, cognitive flexibility, vigilance and response inhibition.

-- Touchscreen tests have positive appetite motivation and minimal motor demands.
-Animals are never excessively stressed or punished, but instead receive food rewards for correct responses.
+- Touchscreen tests have positive appetite motivation and minimal motor demands and more importantly, animals are never excessively stressed or punished, but instead receive food rewards for correct responses.

 - Due to their emphasis on sustained performance, touchscreen tests can be used in longitudinal pharmacological studies.

 - Non-invasive touchscreen assessments allow for the simultaneous or subsequent use of animals in other behavioral or functional experiments (e.g., MRI), which facilitates comparison and compilation of outputs from multiple experimental types.

 How did touchscreen testing evolve as a method?